rbisdorff/Digraph3/docSphinx/tutorial.rst

     wtu:	Vienna University of Technology (AUS)
     zhej:	Zhejiang University (CN)

-The five performance criteria, ordered by decreasing significance weight, used by THE for ranking the Computer Science Depts, may be printed out as follows.
+The five performance criteria, ordered by decreasing significance weight, that are used by THE for ranking the Computer Science Depts, may be printed out as follows.

    >>> for g in t.criteria:
 	   print('%s:\t%s, %s (%.1f%%)' %\